stoozey/SSave-Docs/docs/ssave-manager.md

 | `filePrefix`      | `String`   |   No      | `SSAVE_FILE_PREFIX_DEFAULT`    | Optional file prefix to use when loading.
 Useful for things like save slots |

 Looks for a cached save matching the constructor and prefix then returns it.
-If it hasn't yet been cached, first, it will attempt to load it.
+If it hasn't yet been cached, first, it will create one (and load it's contents if the file exists).

 ---